 D Dimitriou receives part of his remuneration through a consultancy company owned by him, Dragon Finance AG.
-During the year ImmuPharma AG was charged £161,881 (31 December 2011: £164,277) for the provision of management services by Dragon Finance AG.
-At 31 December 2012 ImmuPharma AG owed £nil (31 December 2011: £nil) to Dragon Finance AG.
-D Dimitriou is a director of ImmuPharma France SA, Ureka SARL, Elro Pharma SARL, ImmuPharma Research SARL and ImmuPharma Plc. £161,881 (31 December 2011: £164,277) was charged in lieu of directors fees for the year.
-All amounts received by D Dimitriou via Dragon Finance AG are incorporated in the remuneration table in the Directors Report on page 18.
+During the year ImmuPharma AG was charged £159,499 (31 December 2012: £161,881) for the provision of management services by Dragon Finance AG.
+D Dimitriou is a director of ImmuPharma France SA, Ureka SARL, Elro Pharma SARL, ImmuPharma Research SARL and ImmuPharma Plc.
+All amounts received by D Dimitriou via Dragon Finance AG are incorporated in the remuneration table in the Directors Report on page 26.

-During the year, an amount of £60,000 (31 December 2011: £60,000) was paid to A Agrawal in respect of consultancy services provided to ImmuPharma (France) SA.
+During the year, an amount of £60,000 (31 December 2012: £60,000) was paid to A Agrawal in respect of consultancy services provided to ImmuPharma (France) SA.

-During the year, an amount of £118,471 (31 December 2011: £121,553) was paid to the wife of Dr R Zimmer in respect of services provided to ImmuPharma (France) SA.
+During the year, an amount of £119,690 (31 December 2012: £118,471) was paid to the wife of Dr R Zimmer in respect of services provided to ImmuPharma (France) SA.